anbarak/foundry/README.md

 ![Minimalist](https://img.shields.io/badge/philosophy-minimalist-lightgrey?style=flat-square&logo=leaflet)
 ![AI Agents](https://img.shields.io/badge/AI-agent--ready-ff69b4?style=flat-square&logo=openai)

+### 🧭 Motto: What Foundry Stands For

+> “Foundry is a frictionless, privacy-first, and terminal-native development environment —
+> designed to be minimal, easily undoable, and fast to restore.
+> It's continuously refined to help engineers focus, automate, and ship faster —
+> all while leaving a minimal footprint and integrating cleanly into a larger internal platform strategy.”

+---

+## 💡 Guiding Philosophy

+Foundry is designed to be:

+- ✅ **Frictionless** — minimal typing, fewer clicks, fast feedback
+- 🧽 **Minimalist** — compact, intentional, and lean; no bloat
+- 🛠️ **Lightweight** — lowest possible system footprint; nothing global unless necessary
+- 🔄 **Reversible** — easy to undo, uninstall, or wipe clean
+- 👁️‍🗨️ **Intuitive** — clear structure, predictable behaviors, and smart defaults
+- 🧪 **Continuously refined** — progressively enhanced to reduce friction, improve reliability, and speed up workflows
+- 🔐 **Privacy-first** — offline by default; no PII or telemetry leaks
+- ⚙️ **Optionally integrable** — can be used standalone or plugged into a larger Internal Developer Platform (IDP) vision

 > **`foundry`** is my modular, portable, and opinionated development environment.
 It’s optimized for automation-first workflows, CLI-centric toolchains, and fast machine restore.
 >
 > 🔁 Version-controlled with [`yadm`](https://yadm.io), powered by encrypted secrets, containerized CLI tools, and ergonomic shell customizations.